Nanny Contract with Free Template

 Always mention wages in terms of gross pay.
 This is how much your nanny will earn before taxes and other deductions are withheld from their pay.
 State an hourly gross rate of pay as well as an overtime rate.
 You may even want to include their total weekly compensation based on a standard workweek.

-Nannies and other household employees need to be paid no less than the applicable minimum wage and receive at least time-and-a-half for hours worked over 40 in a seven-day workweek.
+Nannies and other household employees must be paid no less than the applicable minimum wage and receive at least time-and-a-half for hours worked over 40 in a seven-day workweek.
 State laws may vary on when overtime applies.
 Live-in nannies may or may not earn overtime depending on state law.

 Include how often your nanny will be paid (weekly, bi-weekly, etc.) and how they will be paid (direct deposit, check, electronically).
 If your state has a domestic workers’ bill of rights, it may indicate how often your nanny should be paid.